For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 Applications submitted without demonstrating the consent of the landowner or a plan to obtain landowner consent may be assessed as ineligible and may not be considered.

-Can I submit multiple applications for different projects under the Tiny Towns Fund?
+Can I submit applications for multiple projects under the Tiny Towns Fund?

 You can submit multiple applications, however a maximum amount of $50,000 per town will be applied for Round 2 to enable an equitable and broad geographic spread of funding.